goenning/google-indexing-script/README.md

 1. Open a terminal and navigate to the folder where you cloned repository
 2. Run `npm install` to install the dependencies
-3. Run `node run index <domain>` to index all the pages of your site.
+3. Run `npm run index <domain>` to index all the pages of your site.
 Replace `<domain>` with your site domain.
 For example, if your site is `https://seogets.com`, you should run `node run index seogets.com`

 Here's an example of what you should expect: